File: how do brands advertise today?

 We can also think of private presentations, exhibitions...

-Today, we are going to focus mainly on print campaigns because they have the enormous advantage of having to freeze, in a single shot, a whole multitude of elements that the brand wants to convey...
+Today, we are going to focus mainly on print campaigns because they have the enormous advantage of having to capture, in a single shot, a whole multitude of elements that the brand wants to convey...

 Campaign analysis: how do you decipher an advertisement?